crowdsecurity/php-cs-bouncer/docs/USER_GUIDE.md

 - `forced_test_ip`: Only for test or debug purpose.
 Default to empty.
 If not empty, it will be used instead of the real remote ip.

 - `forced_test_forwarded_ip`: Only for test or debug purpose.
 Default to empty.
 If not empty, it will be used instead of the real forwarded ip.

-- `forced_test_never_use_forwarded`:  Only for test or debug purpose.
-Default to false.
-Set to true if you never want to use the x-forwarded-for mechanism.
+If set to `no_forward`, the x-forwarded-for mechanism will not be used at all.

 ##### Bouncer behavior